ykafia/StrideGameConcept/Stride-Alchemy/Mechanics.md

 * A material type : Metallic, Wood, Mineral, Ice etc. This will help make a simple rule system deciding how an object can be interacted with. (e.g. : Metallic objects can be influenced with magnetic fields but not burn, Wood can turn into fire but does not react to any magnetic field) (Enum)

-* Thermal informations : Actual temperature, thermal conductivity and change of state temperature defining the temperature at which wood/ice would start to burn/melt. (float, float,)
+* Thermal informations : Actual temperature, thermal conductivity and change of state temperature defining the temperature at which wood/ice would start to burn/melt. (float, float, float)

 * Magnetic conductivity : How much an object resists a magnetic field. (float)

 * Electric conductivity : If an object can conduct electricity (bool)

 These various parameters could also change the way the materials look by using shaders and textures.

 ### The gun